elunna/nerfhack-changelog/README.md

 * air elementals get shock resistance.
 * Aleax difficulty raised to 16 (SLASH'EM)
 * Aleax weapon attacks raised to 2d6 (SporkHack)
-* baluchitherium are now huge; strengthened claw attack from 5d4 to 5d12; increased difficulty
+* baluchitherium are now huge; have -5 AC, strengthened claw attack from 5d4 to 5d12; increased difficulty
 * all bats can see invisible
 * captains are considered princes (xnh)
 * captains and watch captains generate with keys (Evil)